All Episodes

 Like, is this really what you want to do?

-Is this really what you and it can kind of like weasel you into a better life if you actually sort of pay attention to pay attention to how the ideal version of yourself would judge you know the the reality of yourself.
+And it can kind of like weasel you into a better life if you actually sort of pay attention to, pay attention to how the ideal version of yourself would judge, you know, the reality of yourself.

 I think that this part of us wants us to be the perfect, the ideal version of ourselves.

-You know, when people say you're in the zone, I think that's a place where where you lose your own mind and you're allowing God to play you like an instrument, you become a tool of God, for lack of a better word.
+You know, when people say you're in the zone, I think that's a place where you lose your own mind and you're allowing God to play you like an instrument.

-So I think that is that's the goal.
+So I think that is, that's the goal.

-Another great, I mean if people are listening to this and they're interested in doing it, one of the best ways to do it, we're everyone knows what the word triggered means right now.
+Another great, I mean, if people are listening to this and they're interested in doing it, one of the best ways to do it, we're everyone knows what the word triggered means right now.

 And most everyone gets triggered every now and then.

-That's one of the best ways to start cleaning up your garbage is if you get triggered by something, if you can, because what happens when you get triggered?
+That's one of the best ways to start cleaning up your garbage is if you get triggered by something, if you can.

-What's happening is a mental cue is actually stimulating the chemicals in your body that release an emotion, and that emotion is what we call a trigger.
+What's happening is a mental cue is actually stimulating the chemicals in your body that release an emotion.

 That's the trigger.

-If you can witness this while it's happening, quite you know, just quietly witness what's happening, figure out why you were triggered, just by learning the trigger and learning why you were triggered and observing it and and meditating or praying on it, it seems almost like that process alone will wash it away from you and clear it up so that it no longer that thing no longer triggers you anymore.
+Just by learning the trigger and learning why you were triggered and observing it and meditating or praying on it, it seems almost like that process alone will wash it away from you and clear it up so that it no longer, that thing no longer triggers you anymore.

 It's just kind of like trauma.